-Mudge currently leads Pacific Challenge, a strategy and innovation consultancy in its twelfth year.
+Mudge currently leads Pacific Challenge, a strategy and innovation consultancy in its third decade.

 Discerning important trends: